gumpshroom/hccs-svn/README.md

 Clip Arts, Kramco Sausage-o-Matic, Neverending Party, Bastille Battalion, BoomBox, God Lobster, LOV tunnels, Boxing Daycare, Voter Registration, FantasyRealm, January's Garbage Tote, pantogram, Pocket Meteor Guide, Kremlin's Greatest Briefcase, li'l orphan tot, Stomping Boots, Doctor Bag, pen pal

 hccs.ccs: custom combat script for main script, should be automatically used as long as the ccs is installed by placing in css folder.
-(You need disintegrate, stuffed mortar shell and curse of weaksauce to use this css without modification.)
+(You need disintegrate, stuffed mortar shell and curse of weaksauce to use this css without modification, soul sauce is recommmanded if you have scaling IotM monsters.)

 postCS.ash: in alpha state, run in CS aftercore to attempt finishing your aftercore, needs a lot of fixing before it is fit for the general public